fbaltoumas/RTK-PRED/README.md

 **Note 4:** In `--hmmerdir` (or in `config.py`), make sure you use Unix-style paths (`/cygdrive/c/...` etc for Widnows paths).

 #### Use in Windows with Windows Subsystem for Linux (WSL):
 The WSL overlay essentially builds a Linux compatibility layer, with the native Linux kernel.
 This means that binaries compiled for Linux run in WSL natively.
-Therefore, all of the runs described in the **Use in Linux** subsections above also work with WSL.
+Therefore, all of the runs described in the **Use in Linux** subsections above also work with WSL in the same manner as an actual Linux OS.
+Most importantly, the local version of Phobius runs on WSL installations with no problems; therefore, you can use RTK-PRED without needing the web server.

 #### Use in Mac OS:
 Perform a run calling the web-server edition of Phobius (use of the `-wp` or `--webphobius` option):